X

 6. People

 The two most important elements of your data strategy are the bookends of this list: data and people.
-Organizations increasingly look for data literacy and at least some analytics skills in new business hires.
+Organizations increasingly look for data literacy and analytics skills in new business hires.
 Almost every business school now teaches basic data analytics.

 You should also think carefully about IT and data management in your staffing and hiring.
 With so much technology running in the cloud and systems more robust than ever, it's tempting to think IT merely has to keep the lights on.
 It's not true.
-High availability, disaster recovery, meeting service-level agreements, supporting new business requirements and regulatory demands: That all falls into IT's domain.
+High availability, disaster recovery, meeting service-level agreements, supporting new business requirements and regulatory demands all fall into IT's domain.

-Data architects, data integration developers, data engineers, database administrators and other data management professionals also have key roles to play in meeting business needs.
+Data architects, data integration developers, data engineers, database administrators and other data management professionals also play key roles in meeting business needs.
 An IT staff that is savvy about the business is a great strategic advantage.
-It needs recognition and leadership support as much as any other role.
+That caliber of IT staff needs recognition and leadership support as much as any other role.

 How to implement an effective data strategy

 These six key components aren't a complete guide to developing a data strategy.
-You also have to consider some broader concerns: budgets, competition, innovation, marketing plans, staffing policies and legal frameworks, to mention a few.
+You also must consider broader concerns, such as budgets, competition, innovation, marketing plans, staffing policies and legal frameworks.

 But you can apply this thinking broadly.
 For example, your staffing plan could include guidelines for making better use of data and analytics based on strategic priorities.
 Product innovation is increasingly driven by data on customer feedback, user behavior and market trends.

-Implementing a data strategy requires you to understand your entire organization's strategic goals.
-From there, break down the role of data and how it will be managed and used, then apply that consistently in production, finance, marketing, HR and other departments.
+Implementing a data strategy requires understanding your entire organization's strategic goals.
+From there, break down the role of data, how it will be managed and used and apply it consistently across production, finance, marketing and HR.
 The result will be a data strategy that is workable and flexible for ever-changing business pressures and needs.

 Next Steps